vgwb/Antura/docs/en/content/quests/quest/dev-script.md

 <span class="yarn-header-dim">//--------------------------------------------</span>
 <span class="yarn-header-dim">// INIT</span>
 <span class="yarn-header-dim">// every quest starts with an INIT node</span>
-<span class="yarn-header-dim">// to inizialize existing variables and declare new ones</span>
+<span class="yarn-header-dim">// to initialize existing variables and declare new ones</span>
 <span class="yarn-header-dim">// title of a node must be unique to this quest</span>
 <span class="yarn-header-dim">// create a new node for anything that must be referenced multiple times</span>
 <span class="yarn-header-dim">// that makes understanding of the flow easier</span>